 First of all establish the amount you will be able to afford to ensure the property is in your price range.
-And this should include not only your monthly repayment but also monthly costs incurred as a homeowner, eg rates and insurance, or a monthly homeowner’s levy if the property is in a residential development or estate.
+You can do this using a bond calculator.
+You should also include not only your monthly repayment but also monthly costs incurred as a homeowner, eg rates and insurance, or a monthly homeowner’s levy if the property is in a residential development or estate.
 There is also the cost involved in transferring the property into your name.
 There are also transfer duty fees, bond costs, legal fees and the cost of moving to be considered, and these days a deposit is usually required.

 Having a good credit rating is extremely important, particularly if you require a mortgage loan.
 The greater the cash portion or deposit you are able to provide on a purchase, the lower the risk for both the seller and the bank.
 And the lower the risk from the bank’s perspective, the lower the interest rate offered to the bond applicant.